fomightez/yeastmine/README.md

 - finding_genes_in_list_with_SGD_Systematic_Name.py

 > Takes a list of genes provided in the SGD systematic name form and collects more user friendly version of name, called the `Standard Name` at SGD, and information for each gene from YeastMine.
-It is suggested you redirect the output to a file yourself.
+It is suggested you redirect the output to a file yourself on the command line.
 Or adapt it to meet your needs.
 This script can be particulary useful after getting a lits of genes in the SGD systematic name form so that you can see if any are of interest because most people are more familiar with the Standard Names.

 ---

 - all_genes_and_flanking_sequences.py

 > Uses YeastMine to fetch genomic regions (gene + 1kb upstream and downstream) for all yeast genes.
 This script doesn't produce a named file.
-It is suggested on the command line you direct the output to a file yourself.
+It is suggested you direct the output to a file yourself on the command line.
 For example when running, `python all_genes_and_flanking_sequences.py > all_genomic_regions.txt'.
 Or adapt it to meet your needs.

 ---

 - gene_with_flanking_sequences.py

-> Uses YeastMine to fetch genomic region (gene + 1kb upstream and downstream) for a yeast genes.
+> Uses YeastMine to fetch genomic region (gene + 1kb upstream and downstream) for a yeast gene.
 This script doesn't produce a named file.
-It is suggested on the command line you direct the output to a file yourself.
+It is suggested you direct the output to a file yourself on the command line.
 For example when running, `python gene_with_flanking_sequences.py > POP1_genomic_region.txt'.
 Or adapt it to meet your needs.
-The example is written to use POP1 but you can edit it to your gene.
+The example is written to use POP1, but you can edit it to specify your gene.

 ---